unreal55/mtouch-quiz/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed a bug which could result in some questions not being displayed if you had previously deleted questions
+* Added version number to style files to prevent old cached versions from being displayed instead of new ones
+* Known Existing Bugs Exterminated
+* New Bugs Populated

 = 2.1.0 =
 * Improved UI.
 Questions now scroll instead of just flashing from question to question (thanks to jQuery Tools Scrollable scripts)
 * Added minified CSS and javascript files